bgross0/tempo1/docs/architecture-overview.md

 ## 6. Database Structure

-TaskJet's database is built on PostgreSQL with the following structure:
+Tempo's database is built on PostgreSQL with the following structure:

 ```
 ┌───────────────┐       ┌───────────────┐